 Extremely High Water Pressure

-Determining what causes whistling pipes and how you can fix it, is often a situation that requires a licensed plumber that has the needed tools, materials and expertise.
+Determining what causes whistling pipes and how you can fix them is often a situation that requires a licensed plumber that has the needed tools, materials, and expertise.
 Most likely, the problem is behind the wall which will necessitate a high level of skill to remedy the situation.